-While the iOS14 change earlier this year has been the most extensive individual blow to mobile marketing, the much bigger story is how data access and availability have been degrading for the last four or five years.
+While the iOS14 change in 2021 was the most extensive individual blow to mobile marketing, the much bigger story is how data access and availability have been degrading for the last four or five years.
 Data is the lifeblood of modern digital advertising and powers every step of the marketer’s workflow from research & planning, audience targeting, ad testing, personalization, measurement, and optimization.

 I’ve written a lot about how the limitations on third-party cookies will have an extremely negative impact on the status quo of today’s most utilized marketing measurement approach—multi-touch attribution (MTA).
 In my post, Marketing Measurement Cannot Be Reliant on Individual Customer Journeys: Incrementality is the Fix, I explain how the loss of third-party cookies will end the MTA experiment of the last fifteen years.